callumau/caddy-cloudflaredns/README.md

 # Caddy + Cloudflare DNS Validation

-Uses [Cloudflare](https://github.com/caddy-dns/cloudflare) Caddy DNS plugin to automatically build a packaged container on a new release of Caddy.
+Uses Github actions to automatically build a packaged container on a new release of Caddy with [Cloudflare](https://github.com/caddy-dns/cloudflare) Caddy DNS plugin.

 ## Usage